Perturbative anomalies in quantum mechanics: Perturbative anomalies as the cohomological obstructions

 with the differential

-Hereafter, the summation convention for repeated indices is assumed. \end{definition} \begin{proposition} The first cohomology group $H^1(\mathfrak{g},V\otimes V^*)$ corresponds to the nontrivial infinitesimal deformations of a Lie algebra representation $\rho$. \end{proposition} \begin{proposition} The second cohomology group $H^2(\mathfrak{g},V\otimes V^*)$ corresponds to the obstructions to infinitesimal deformations of a Lie algebra representation $\rho$. \end{proposition} \begin{example} Consider the Lie algebra $\mathfrak{g}=\mathfrak{sl}(2,\mathbb{C})$ with the standard basis elements $e,h,f$ satisfying the following commutation relations:
+Hereafter, the summation convention for repeated indices is assumed. \end{definition} \begin{definition} Along with the complex \eqref{CE_complex}, we will introduce the Chevalley-Eilenberg complex with values in the representation $\mathrm{End}(V)$, whose differential is defined as the adjoint differential $\{d,\cdot \}$. \end{definition} \begin{proposition} The first cohomology group $H^1(\mathfrak{g},\mathrm{End}(V))$ corresponds to the nontrivial infinitesimal deformations of a Lie algebra representation $\rho$. \end{proposition} \begin{proposition} The second cohomology group $H^2(\mathfrak{g},\mathrm{End}(V))$ corresponds to the obstructions to infinitesimal deformations of a Lie algebra representation $\rho$. \end{proposition} \begin{example} Consider the Lie algebra $\mathfrak{g}=\mathfrak{sl}(2,\mathbb{C})$ with the standard basis elements $e,h,f$ satisfying the following commutation relations:

 Let $V=\mathbb{C}[x]$ be the space of polynomials in a variable $x$.
 We consider the representation $\rho:\mathfrak{g}\rightarrow \mathrm{End}(V)$ corresponding to the Verma module with the highest weight $ \lambda \in \mathbb{C}$.
 The action of the basis elements is given by the differential operators: